 - Nevada SBDC - Nevada’s SBDC has partnered with Startup Space to provide the state’s first online entrepreneurial community.
 You can find training, business advising, and a variety of other useful resources here.

 - Nevada Secretary of State Start a Business - The Secretary of State website also offers help for aspiring entrepreneurs, including a business checklist and information on various types of business structures you can choose from.

 Also recommended: Are you ready to create a Nevada startup and become an entrepreneur?
 Take the Entrepreneurship Quiz to find out!
-You can also visit our startup founder series to gain entrepreneurial insights, lessons, and advice from founders themselves.
+You can also visit the Startup Savants podcast to gain insights and advice from founders themselves.

 If you are looking for startup ideas for your business in Nevada, one of the first places to begin your search is by looking at what you already know.
-This includes your capabilities, skills, interests, and passions.
-The most common sources of business ideas draw from people’s work experience, education and expertise, hobbies and personal interests, and technological knowledge and skills.
 Keep in mind, however, you are not limited to your current skill set.
 For example, there are many tech startup founders that are non-technical.

 Nevada has a number of successful industries and startup sectors throughout the state, many have been important in the state for decades, while some are newer on the scene.
 Some of the most significant industries in the state include: